forus-labs/forui/CONTRIBUTING.md

 ### Extend `FChangeNotifier` & `FValueNotifier<T>` instead of `ChangeNotifier` & `ValueNotifier<T>`

 These subclasses have additional life-cycle tracking capabilities baked-in.
-Furthermore, all mutating operations should call `FChangeNotifier.debugAssertNotDisposed()` and `ValueNotifier.debugAssertNotDisposed()` respectively.

 ### Mark widgets as final when sensible